MZakyFirdaus/Portofolio-Projects/Projects/HealthMax NRM Analysis/readme.md

 ## Key Findings:
 1. **What has happened over the past few years?**: A review of historical sales data to understand unit sales volume and overall sales performance trends for HealthMax products over time.
 2. **Effectiveness of Pricing and Promotion Strategy**: An analysis to determine if the existing pricing and promotion strategies are effective in maximizing net revenue for HealthMax products.
-3. **Identifikasi Product Baru HealthMax**: Insights derived from market analysis and consumer trends to identify potential opportunities for new product development or expansion within the HealthMax product line.
+3. **HealthMax New Product Identification**: Insights derived from market analysis and consumer trends to identify potential opportunities for new product development or expansion within the HealthMax product line.

 ## Data